TimS-ml/Handwritten-Quantization/README.md

     The search for the min/max values ensures the minimization of the quantization error with respect to the floating point model.
 3. Compute the scale and zero point

 The 'error' is calculated based on density and norm when choosing specific bins from histogram.
-Check "HistogramObserver.compute_quantization_error" in Notebook.
+Check `HistogramObserver.compute_quantization_error` in Notebook.
 During the calibration, it will find the optimal start and end range to quantize

 ### FakeHistogramObserver
 Manually assign a percentage to avoid the searching method.
 Simply use `torch.kthvalue` to determine the value,works surprisingly well in low bit situations

 # Optional Questions

 ## Can you quantize the NN to 6-bit or even lower?
 What would be the concern?
-Potential concerns include the number of values dramatically reduced in low bit scenario (2^6 = 64), the situations become even worse when performing multiplation.
+Potential concerns include the number of values dramatically reduced in low bit scenario (2^6 = 64), the situations become even worse when performing multiplication.

 One solution is to use high-bit value to save the calculation results.
 Also, weight quantization and activation quantization are not equally sensitive in low-bit scenarios, so mix-bit quantization is an option.